anufrievroman/calcure/README.md

 ### Syncing with cloud calendars

 Calcure can display in read-only mode events and tasks from Nextcloud, Google, and other calendars.
-See this [wiki page](https://github.com/anufrievroman/calcure/wiki/Syncing-.ics-files-from-clouds) for examples.
+See this [wiki page](https://anufrievroman.gitbook.io/calcure/syncing-with-clouds) for examples.

 ### User arguments

 Calcure supports automations and can be started in special mods using various user arguments.
-Please refer [to this wiki page](https://github.com/anufrievroman/calcure/wiki/User-arguments) for the list of options.
+Please refer [to this wiki page](https://anufrievroman.gitbook.io/calcure/user-arguments) for the list of options.

 ### Key bindings

-[List of all key bindings](https://github.com/anufrievroman/calcure/wiki/Key-bindings) can be accessed in the wiki and via `?` key in the program.
+[List of all key bindings](https://anufrievroman.gitbook.io/calcure/key-bindings) can be accessed in the wiki and via `?` key in the program.

 ### Settings

 On the first run, program will create a configuration file at `~/.config/calcure/config.ini`.
 You can edit parameters, colors, and icons in the `config.ini` file.
-An example of the [config.ini file is here](https://github.com/anufrievroman/calcure/wiki/Default-config.ini).
-Explanations of all settings are [in the wiki](https://github.com/anufrievroman/calcure/wiki/Settings).
+See [wiki](https://anufrievroman.gitbook.io/calcure/) for the [example of config.ini file](https://anufrievroman.gitbook.io/calcure/default-config) and [explanations of all settings](https://anufrievroman.gitbook.io/calcure/settings).

 ## Troubleshooting